EvanFrameX/Bastionism/README.md

 - Assign jobs based on individual ability
 - Distribute resources fairly based on need
-- Reward harder workers where possible
+- Reward harder workers where possible (Stokhaned)

-Major decisions (war, foreign policy, structural change) are made collectively by all community leaders, or only those directly affected.
+Major decisions (war, foreign policy, outside trading) are made collectively by all community leaders, or only those directly affected.
 No single leader decides for the whole, preventing rebellion.

 ---

 ## 5. Rights

-You have freedom of speech, movement, and privacy as long as you do not harm the community.
+You have freedom of speech, press, and privacy as long as you do not harm the community nor the state as a whole.

 Insulting a leader is not harm unless it becomes persistent or destabilizing.
 If you become annoying to the majority or to leadership itself, you will be expelled from the community.